 Abductee testimonials are extraordinary, and disturbing.
 However, while the abductions imply many things, they hardly confirm anything either.
 The evidence of abduction is odd, if not illusory.
 The fact that some abductees have a positive experience while others experience a nightmare is confounding.
 Some are abducted and given messages to take back to humanity, while others are abducted and experience bizarre medical examinations, whose purpose and aim is tantalizingly puzzling.

 While it seems reasonable to be given a message to take back to humanity, the method of achieving it is highly peculiar.
 Why abduct someone just to give them a message to take back with them and not make the message positive and enlightening?
 This sounds oddly familiar.
 Most of the messages have been portentous, warning of impending disaster if humanity doesn’t modify its behaviour and attitude.
-Their behaviour doesn’t endear them to us, and more importantly, doesn’t make them appear morally superior.
+The behaviour of some extraterrestrials doesn’t endear them to us, however; and, more importantly, doesn’t make them appear morally superior.

 If they want to commune with us, as Whitely Strieber (1987) has learned, then why don’t they make mass contact and make their intentions clear?
 Unknown.
 Yet there is another possibility, observed and learned by other abductees, one that is bizarre and frightening in its import.
 I refer to Travis Walton’s experience, in particular.
 Why the contrasting experiences of abductees?
 Perhaps, as some have deduced, it’s because there are several alien species visiting Earth.
 And that further complicates the issue.